 First, re-think how and where you are growing the plants.
 It would be much easier to prevent your dog from digging away at the plants if they are isolated to one area of the backyard, and if circumstances allow, the plants should also be densely packed.

 If you are finding your dog to be stubborn then you may want to consider building a small fence or pebble path along the perimeter of the garden bed.
+Our list of dog fence ideas will definitely come in handy for this task.

 Once you have the garden bed situation sorted, identify a space in the backyard where your dog can dig away without any repercussions.
 This spot should be well-sheltered and the ground underneath should be firm.